+5.1 Basic results

-5. Results5.1 Basic resultsInsert Table 5 about here
+Insert Table 5 about here

-Table 5 presents the redistributive effects of income tax rates and tax base, evaluated by the RS and BD indices, and the reranking effects between 1984 and 2009.
+Table 5 presents the redistributive effects of income tax rates and tax base, evaluated by the RS and the two BD indices-corresponding to e = 0.25 and e = 0.75-and the reranking effects between 1984 and 2009.
 In this analysis, each year's tax law is applied to the same year's pretax income, so it is probable that factors other than changes in tax law influence the magnitudes and signs of inequality measures.
 In the light of the growth rates from 1984 to 2009, in the rightmost column of Table 5, the overall RS index was found to decline by 25% during the period.
-We also noted the growth rates of the RS indices in 1984-1989, 1994-1999, and 2004-2009 because there were significant income tax changes for tax rates and deductions in these periods.
-The growth rates of 1984-1999 and 1994-1999 were negative, but those of 2004-2009 were positive.
+We also noted the growth rates in 1984-1989, 1994-1999, and 2004-2009 because there were major income tax reforms for tax rates and deductions in these periods.
+The growth rates of the RS indices in 1984-1999 and 1994-1999 were negative, but those of 2004-2009 were positive.
 Explaining this result is difficult because income tax rates and base altered at the same time, and both changes influence tax progressivity.
-Tax rate effects for redistribution exhibited unexpected results.
+When looking at the redistributive effects of tax rates, they exhibited unexpected results.
 Throughout the period tax rate effects declined, whereas despite the fact that tax rates in each threshold-including the top tax bracket-decreased in 1984-1989 and 1994-1999, the redistributive effects of tax rates increased during the periods.
-In contrast, in 2004-2009 rate effects dropped with increasing tax rates in every bracket.
+In contrast, in 2004-2009 tax rate effects dropped with increasing tax rates in every bracket.
 The redistributive effects of tax base fell in 1984-1989 and 1994-1999, but rose in 2004-2009.
 This pattern of changes in tax base effect can be explained by the reduced tax bases in the former two periods, and by an increased tax base in the latter.
 The growth rates of the BD indices are inconsistent with those of the RS indices, sometimes having the opposite sign.
-From these results, it can be inferred that some parts of the variation in inequality measures result from that in income, not in taxation.
-In other words, redistributive measures aimed at determining the progressivity effects of tax reform are likely contaminated by other factors such as economic trends and household composition.
-Therefore, we may not be able to place strong reliance on the results obtained above.
+From these results, it can be inferred that some parts of the variation in inequality measures result from that in income or different measurement of inequality indices.
+In other words, redistributive measures aimed at determining the progressivity effects of tax reform may be contaminated by factors other than variation in taxation.